Mgit125/USA-Bank-Loan-Power-BI-Project/README.md

 ## Conclusion:
 This project demonstrates how SQL and Power BI can be used to analyze and visualize bank loan data.
 The addition of monthly loan application analysis, loan amounts funded/received, home ownership insights, and loan purpose provide a comprehensive view of loan performance, trends, and borrower behavior.

+## Author - Srinivas
+This project is a key part of my portfolio, showcasing my expertise in Power BI, which is vital for creating dynamic dashboards and driving data-driven decision-making in data analyst roles.
+It demonstrates my ability to transform complex datasets into visually compelling and actionable insights.

+If you have any questions, feedback, or would like to explore collaboration opportunities, please feel free to reach out.
+I'm always open to discussing data solutions and innovations!